yanx27/EverybodyDanceNow_reproduce_pytorch/README.md

 * Put source video mv.mp4 in `./data/source/` and run `make_source.py`, the label images will save in `./data/source/test_label_ori/`
 * Put target video mv.mp4 in `./data/target/` and run `make_target.py`, pose.npy will save in `./data/target/`, which contain the coordinate of very face.
 * Run `train_pose2vid.py` and check loss and full training process in `./checkpoints/`
-* If you break the traning and want to continue last training, set `opt.load_pretrain = './checkpoints/target/`
+* If you break the traning and want to continue last training, set `load_pretrain = './checkpoints/target/` in `./src/config/train_opt.py`
 * Run `normalization.py` rescale the label images, you can use two sample images from `./data/target/train/train_label/` and `./data/source/test_label_ori/` to complete normalization between two skeleton size
 * Run `transfer.py` and get results in `./result`
 * Create `./data/face/test_sync` and `./data/face/test_real`, then put the same person's generated pictures and the original pictures in them.